Future Academies

-Future Academies is a multi-academy trust running 10 primary and secondary schools, plus a teacher training college, in London and Hertfordshire in England.
+Future Academies is a multi-academy trust running 10 primary and secondary schools, a teacher training college and the Centre for Latin Excellence.
+The schools are located in London and Hertfordshire in England.
 The trust's motto is Libertas Per Cultum (freedom through education).

 It was set up by the charity Future, established by former stockbroker Caroline Nash and her husband, Lord Nash, in 2006.
 Lord Nash is a venture capitalist and UK Conservative Party donor, and was a schools minister between 2013 and 2017.